EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.match_cats_pl

-Match two planer coordinates catalogs sorted by Y Package: VO.search Description: Given two planer coordinate catalogs. - for each entry in the reference catalog (second input
+Match two planer coordinates catalogs sorted by Y Package: VO.search Description: Given two planer coordinate catalogs. - for each entry in the reference catalog (second input argument), search for all nearby sources in the catalog